Tum-Ease: Bite-Sized Equine Gastric Support

 Tum-Ease EQ to the rescue

 Tum-Ease is a unique gastric support bar that provides a coating action on the gastrointestinal (GI) tract, helping to protect the delicate mucosa.
-It includes the plant-sourced amino acid glutamine, which helps maintain the intestinal barrier and supports mucosal integrity.
+It includes the plant-sourced amino acid glutamine, which lends gastric support by helping maintain the intestinal barrier and supporting mucosal integrity.
 Tum-Ease also includes papaya, a tropical fruit known for its papain enzyme, which supports esophagus and stomach membranes.

 Dehydrated – never baked or fried